makiftutuncu/spring-boot-crud/api/README.md

 ### 7. Bonus: OpenAPI Documentation with Swagger UI

 All this work has a nice bonus.
 You get properly documented OpenAPI documentation of your API with a Swagger UI to browse and test.
-After making sure your project contains `org.springdoc:springdoc-openapi-starter-webmvc-ui` as a dependency, you will be able access this.
+After making sure your project contains `org.springdoc:springdoc-openapi-starter-webmvc-ui` as a dependency, you will be able to access this.

 Let's make some small additional customizations first.
 Update your `Main` as: